harvard-nrg/executors/README.md

 jobarray.wait()
 ```

-To impose rate limiting on the number of jobs running concurrently, use the
+To impose rate limiting on the number of jobs submitted concurrently, use the
 `limit` argument.
-For example, to only have 1 job running at a time
+For example, use `limit=1` to have only 1 job running at a
+time

 ```python
 jobarray.submit(limit=1)